dssg/matching-tool/README.md

 ## Running All Tests
-Run `test_suite.sh` to run both Python and JS test suites.
+This project uses [Tox](https://tox.readthedocs.io/en/latest/) to run both the Python and JS test suites.
 This is recommended before pushing commits.
-It expects that your virtual environment is activated and you are in the repository root.
+To run all tests,

+1. Install tox: `pip install tox`

+2. Run tox in the repository root: `tox`

 ## Dev Front-end Notes